-Dental caries and anthropometrics of children living in an informal floating Amazonian community: a cross-sectional pilot study
+Dental caries and anthropometrics of children living in an informal floating Amazonian community: A cross-sectional pilot study

 Ana Lucia Seminario, Elizabeth Alpert, Eduardo Bernabé, Jennifer Liu, Leann Andrews, Jorge A. Alarcón, Mauro Milko Echevarría Chong, Joseph Zunt

-Resultado de la investigación: Contribución a una revistaArtículorevisión exhaustiva
+Producción científica: Contribución a una revistaArtículorevisión exhaustiva

 Resumen

-AIMS: Increasing evidence supports a relationship between poor oral health and growth in children.
+Aims: Increasing evidence supports a relationship between poor oral health and growth in children.
 Our objective was to assess the association between the presence of dental caries and anthropometric measurements of children residing in Claverito, a floating slum community in the Peruvian Amazon.
-METHODS: For this cross-sectional study, presence of caries was assessed using dmft/DMFT (decayed, missing, filled teeth) scores and the SiC Index (mean dmft/DMFT of one-third of the study group with the highest caries score).
+Methods: For this cross-sectional study, presence of caries was assessed using dmft/DMFT (decayed, missing, filled teeth) scores and the SiC Index (mean dmft/DMFT of one-third of the study group with the highest caries score).
 Anthropometric categories for age-sex-specific z-scores for height and weight were calculated based on WHO standardized procedures and definitions.
 The association between SiC (measured by dmft/DMFT) and anthropometric measures was estimated using unadjusted and adjusted multivariable linear regression models.
 Critical value was established at 5%.
-RESULTS: Our study population consisted of 67 children between the ages of 1 and 18 years old.
+Results: Our study population consisted of 67 children between the ages of 1 and 18 years old.
 Mean age was 9.5 years old (SD: 4.5), and the majority were female (52.2%).
 Almost all had dental caries (97.0%) and the mean dmft/DMFT score was 7.2 (SD: 4.7).
 The SiC Index of this population was 9.0.
 After adjusting for confounding variables, participants who had permanent dentition with the highest dmft/DMFT levels had statistically significant decreased height-for-age z-scores (HAZ) (p=0.04).
-CONCLUSIONS: We found an inverse linear association between SiC Index and height-for-age z-scores (HAZ) among children living in poverty in a floating Amazonian community in Peru.
+Conclusions: We found an inverse linear association between SiC Index and height-for-age z-scores (HAZ) among children living in poverty in a floating Amazonian community in Peru.
 Children from under-resourced communities, like floating slums, are at high risk for oral disease possibly negatively impacting their growth and development.

 Idioma originalInglés